About the Course

-- You are not permitted to utilize any resources in addition to what is provided during the assessment.
+- You are not permitted to utilize any resources in addition to what is provided during the exam.

-- You are not permitted to discuss the contents of the assessment following its administration.
+- You are not permitted to discuss the contents of the exam following its administration.

-- You are not permitted to receive any information prior to taking the assessment about its contents.
+- You are not permitted to receive any information prior to taking the exam about the exam contents.